SHORT HISTORY OF THE NATIONAL ART FAIR

 It was also decided, on the initiative of Paul Woei, to publish a printed catalogue.
 In these catalogues the artists were presented alongside their artwork as well as essays or articles relating to the Visual Arts in Suriname.
 The catalogues became collectors items but in later years because of the financial costs the production was stopped.

 In 1991, again due to social circumstances, no NK was organized.
-From 1992 onwards, a NK has always been organized every year, so that we as an organization can celebrate our 55th anniversary in 2020.
+From 1992 onwards, a NK has always been organized every year.

 The National Art Fair has expanded its objectives with the strengthening of the visual arts in Suriname, the support of the visual artists and the stimulation of the curiosity and the knowledge of visual arts amongst the youth.